sulu/sulu-docs/bundles/admin/javascript-hooks/defaults.rst

 ========

 The default-hook merges and prepares the options, translations and templates automatically.
-This normalizes and centralize the need functionality of this needs.
+This normalizes and centralize the functionality for default values in component.

 .. code-block:: javascript